gitops-tools/image-updater/tekton/configuring-custom-ca.md

 # Configuring a Custom CA Chain

-You may need image-hooks to interact with Git servers exposed using TLS which do not have a certificate signed by a well-known Certificate Authority.
+You may need image-updater to interact with Git servers exposed using TLS which do not have a certificate signed by a well-known Certificate Authority.

 In such cases you can use the `--insecure` flag, or even better, load your custom CA Chain into the container which runs the task.